spinnaker/governance/rfc/java11.md

 ## Future Possibilities

-By the time this RFC is finished, Java 14 will have been released.
+In September 2021, about a year after this RFC is finished, Java 17 is scheduled to be released.
 This is the next LTS release of Java.
-This RFC should be updated with any changes to the plan so that it can be used as a template for the Java 14 upgrade, whenever we decide that should happen.
+This RFC should be updated with any changes to the plan so that it can be used as a template for the Java 17 upgrade, whenever that takes place.